thinktt/ra/README.md

 ra
 ```

-You should now be able to do Network play with your friend through the Dosbox IPX server
+You should now be able to do network play with your friend through the Dosbox IPX server